 Imagine Learning was chosen by the Texas Education Agency (TEA) to provide blended learning math products for the statewide Math Innovation Zones (MIZ) Program.
-With the 2018 acquisition of Reasoning Mind, Imagine Learning now offers two of the four TEA-approved blended learning products, Blueprint and Imagine Math.
+With the 2018 acquisition of Reasoning Mind, Imagine Learning now offers two of the four TEA-approved blended learning products, Imagine Math PreK-2 and Imagine Math 3-8.
 Currently, Imagine Learning is delivering math programming to over 677,000 students in 2,452 schools throughout all twenty Texas Education Service Areas, including eight MIZ cohort districts.

 The goal of the Math Innovation Zone program is to dramatically increase math achievement throughout Texas and offer an opportunity for students to demonstrate true mastery of mathematical concepts utilizing proven blended learning instructional methods.

-Imagine Learning’s Blueprint and Imagine Math, for students from Pre-K through eighth grade, offer personalized, adaptive experiences that were designed and built to support the Texas Essential Knowledge and Skills (TEKS) and deliver the necessary conceptual foundations for grade-level mastery and college and career readiness.
+Imagine Learning’s Imagine Math PreK-2 and Imagine Math, for students from Pre-K through eighth grade, offer personalized, adaptive experiences that were designed and built to support the Texas Essential Knowledge and Skills (TEKS) and deliver the necessary conceptual foundations for grade-level mastery and college and career readiness.

 Aligning closely to TEA’s blended learning definition from the Clayton Christensen Institute, the web-based, self-pacing programs can be implemented in a variety of ways within the classroom and provide adaptive personalized pathways for students.
-Together with intense student engagement and motivation systems, Blueprint and Imagine Math bring a formula for success in the blended learning classroom.
+Together with intense student engagement and motivation systems, Imagine Math PreK-2 and Imagine Math bring a formula for success in the blended learning classroom.

 Educators see results in student assessment scores

 Teachers and administrators who incorporated Imagine Learning math programs into their curriculum via the MIZ Program noted the impact made on student growth.